Charles Hoff

-Charles Hoff (9 May 1902 – 19 February 1985) was a Norwegian athlete, coach, sports journalist, novelist and sports administrator.
+Charles Teilmann Hoff (9 May 1902 – 19 February 1985) was a Norwegian athlete, coach, sports journalist, novelist and sports administrator.
 As an active athlete he competed in pole vault, long jump, triple jump, sprints and middle distance running events.
 He set four world records in the pole vault during his career, became Norwegian champion ten times in different events, and competed in the 1924 Summer Olympics.
 In 1926 he was excluded from the sport for professionalism.
 After his time as an athlete he took up a career as a sports journalist.
 During World War II he was a sports leader under the Nazi rule, leading the Norwegian Confederation of Sports from 1942 to 1944.

 Early life

 He was born in Fredrikstad as the son of mechanic Karl Ludvig Hoff and his wife Olga Kristine Karlsen.
 After taking the examen artium in 1921, he moved to Kristiania to attend the Norwegian National Academy of Craft and Art Industry.
 He also briefly attended the Norwegian National Academy of Fine Arts as well as a painting school in Paris.